SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 </div>
 </br>

-2. Select your Target Board (BRD4162A), Target Device, ensure that you have selected GSDK 4.0.2 and GNU ARM v10.2.1 click Next.
+2. Select your Target Board (BRD4162A), Target Device (EFR32MG12P332F1024GL125), and ensure that you have selected GSDK 4.1.0 and GNU ARM v10.3.1 click Next.
 See Figure 2-2.

 <div align="center">
   <img src="Images/ProjectExample.png">